ShieldBattery/ShieldBattery/README.md

 ### JavaScript
 All of the JS for the project is under the `js` directory.
-You can edit this however you wish, and no build step is necessary, but you install the dependencies you'll need to install a version of node.js.
+You can edit this however you wish, and no build step is necessary, but to install the dependencies you'll need to install a version of node.js.
 Any version of node &gt;= 5 should be fine, generally you'll just want to install the latest stable version from [nodejs.org](https://nodejs.org/).